 The Budget to actual comparison statement outlines the original budget, amended budget, actual amounts and any variance between the final budget and actual amounts.
 Budget amendments are approved throughout the year.
 Budgets are revised for a variety of reasons, such as an unforeseen expenditure.
 Below are notable variances between the original to final budget and final budget to actual.

-- During fiscal year 2024, the final General Fund revenue budget was unchanged compared to the original budgeted revenues. - The total expenditure budget was changed compared to the original budgeted expenditures primarily due to \$4,150 decrease in building, landscape and other maintenance, \$1,150 increase in other expenditures and \$3,000 increase in management and other professional services. - Total revenues were \$795,204, or 25.5% over budget for the year primarily due to increase in investment earnings (losses) by \$788,723. - Actual expenses were \$87,932 or 2.9% below budget for the fiscal year ending September 30, 2024.
+- During fiscal year 2024, the final General Fund revenue budget was unchanged compared to the original budgeted revenues. - The total expenditure budget changed compared to the original budgeted expenditures.
+The main changes were: an increase in Utility services and an increase in Management and other professional services offset by a decrease in Building, landscape and other maintenance. - Total revenues were \$1,207,906, or 39.8% over budget for the year primarily due to an increase in investment earnings (losses) by \$1,202,765, an increase in special assessments by \$4,581. - Total expenses were \$79,134 under budget or 2.4% below budget for the year.

-Capital Assets And Debt Administration
+Capital Assets and Debt Administration